stefanmielke/MachineTranslated/README.md

 We are open for PR that help with the translations, as long as they are machine translations.

+If you want a new series translated, please open an issue with the series name and source.

 #### Guidelines:

 **For translations of existing series:**